honusz/Tonalite/README.md

 - Control the value of each fixture's channels (attributes)
 - Add cues and cycle through them
 - Add groups to control multiple fixtures at once
-- Add presets for easy system overrides
+- Record presets for easy system overrides

 With effects coming soon, this makes Tonalite a direct competetor to other well-known theater lighting consoles.